XNAT-Dashboards/XNAT-Dashboards/docs/user_guide.rst

 --------------------------------

-Step-1 Create a configuration file for connecting with the XNAT instance with :class:`~pyxnat.Interface`.
+Step-1 Create a configuration file for connecting with the XNAT instance.
 For this, you will need valid credentials.
 Make sure you have them or request them through the web interface of the targeted host.

 .. code-block:: python